 PhD and research degrees

 In the School of Computing we work to support our high-quality research with a vibrant postgraduate population.
-We actively seek new PhD and MSc research students to join our research environment and have financial support packages for research students: studentships up to a value of £19,945 are available for research degrees, by competition.
+We welcome new PhD and MSc research students to join our research environment.

 Why choose Kent?